bitmeal/vcpkg-cmake-integration/README.md

 * `<empty>`: gets you `latest`
 * `edge`: latest commit on *vcpkg* master branch
 * `<commit-hash>/<tag>`: any tag or commit hash from the *vcpkg*-repo may be used

+> 📌 if a `vcpkg.json` manifest exists and specifies a `builtin-baseline`, this commit will be checked out

 ## setting target/host architecture